It’s better to be a blessing.

 For the more we give, the more we get back in so many glorious ways.

-Tips for Talent Club gives writers a nice pat on the back for the time spent in sharing our thoughts, dreams, and stories.
+The guild's community gives writers a nice pat on the back for the time spent in sharing our thoughts, dreams, and stories.
 It truly is not about money as much as it is about encouraging writers to keep doing what they are doing!
 I have received tips and I could not help but feel appreciated for the work I put into my blog post.
 I was so excited to be able to tip my fellow writers as well.
 For others, this is their method of income to earn a living at what they love to do.

 If you think about it, writers offer a service.
 This service may provide entertainment but often has the potential to help others in many ways.
 For some it may bring encouragement, advice, or tips concerning a situation.
 Whatever gem we may find among the many blog posts we read, we are sure to find something that moves us.